strongjz/connaisseur/docs/adr/ADR-7_wsgi-server.md

 There's plenty of WSGI server around and the question poses itself, which one to pick.
 Flask itself has a [list of servers](https://flask.palletsprojects.com/en/1.1.x/deploying/), there's comparisons around, for example [here](https://medium.com/django-deployment/which-wsgi-server-should-i-use-a70548da6a83) and [here](https://www.appdynamics.com/blog/engineering/a-performance-analysis-of-python-wsgi-servers-part-2/).
 The choice, which WSGI servers to test was somewhat arbitrary among better performing ones in the posts.

 Contenders were Bjoern, Cheroot, Flask, Gunicorn and uWSGI.
-Bjoern was immediately dropped, since it works only with Python2.
-Gunicorn was tested for a bit, but since it delivered worse results than the others and it requires a writable log directory, it was also dropped from contention.
+Bjoern was immediately dropped, since it worked only with Python2.
+Later, during testing Bjoern did support Python3, but no TLS, so we stuck to dropping it.
+Gunicorn was tested for a bit, but since it delivered worse results than the others and it requires a writable `worker-tmp-dir` directory, it was also dropped from contention.

 The remaining three were tested over a rather long time of development, i.e. from before the first bit of validation parallelization to after the 2.0 release.
 All tests were run on local minikube/kind clusters with rather constrained resources in the expectation that this will still provide reasonable insight into the servers' behavior on regular production clusters.